Is it better to stream through TV or Roku?

 Many modern smart TVs come equipped with built-in streaming capabilities, allowing users to access popular streaming services directly through their television.
 This eliminates the need for an additional device and simplifies the setup process.
 Streaming through a TV also offers the advantage of utilizing the TV’s remote control, making navigation more convenient.

 However, there are a few drawbacks to consider.
-Firstly, not all smart TVs support every streaming service, so you may be limited in terms of available content.
-Additionally, smart TVs often have slower processing speeds compared to dedicated streaming devices, which can result in slower load times and occasional buffering issues.
+Firstly, not all smart TVs support all streaming platforms, so you may be limited in terms of available content.
+Additionally, smart TVs often have slower processing speeds compared to dedicated streaming devices, resulting in potential lags or buffering issues.
+Lastly, smart TVs may not receive regular software updates, which can lead to compatibility issues with newer streaming services.

 Streaming Through Roku: